dixitmanav/DSC180B_Website/index.md

 The outcome of our methodology is the identification of approximately 70 Activity Centers across San Diego County, categorized by the dominant type of business activity.
-These centers enable the aggregation of summary statistics and the generation of detailed data visualizations, assisting in the exploration of business-employee interactions within the re- gion.
+These centers enable the aggregation of summary statistics and the generation of detailed data visualizations, assisting in the exploration of business-employee interactions within the region.
 Our approach aligns with the objectives of the San Diego Association of Governments (SANDAG), providing a foundational tool for urban planning and the development of public-facing documents that illustrate the economic landscape of San Diego County.